daniel-elsner/nates-chicken-bs/README.md

 ## Emulating Dependencies

 By default, the app will run against resources in AWS.
-This can be difficult to do as we add more dependencies, so we can try instead to emulate them locally.
+Managing permissions for this can be difficult as we add more dependencies, so we can try instead to emulate them locally.

 This is what the `local-env` directory is for.
 It contains a `docker-compose` file which will spin up local versions of the dependencies (such as DynamoDB) which the app can then connect to.